 By following safe application methods (diluted topical or open-air diffusing), you can effectively use these powerful oils to support your pet’s emotional and physical well-being.

-Essential Oil/BlendPrimary BenefitHolistic Application (Diluted)
+Essential OilPrimary BenefitHolistic Application (Diluted)

 CopaibaComfort & CalmExcellent for supporting the musculoskeletal system, joints, and nervous system.
 Apply gently over areas of discomfort or along the spine.